-But it’s just as important that we as readers take our responsibility as seriously as the authors: the responsibility to approach a topic with empathy, to grow our understanding, and to sensitively bear witness to the sufferings of others.
+We have a responsibility to approach a topic with empathy, to grow our understanding, and to sensitively bear witness to the sufferings of others.

-Inspired by True Events
+Books Inspired by True Events

-The truth is that most excellent stories have some basis in real-life events.
+So many excellent stories have some basis in real-life events.

 There are reasons why “ripped from the headlines” and “based on a true story” remain big selling points in television and film.